 Why Are My Dog’s Nipples Enlarged?
 4 Possible Reasons

 Dogs are mammals, and as such, female dogs feed their puppies the way that almost any other mammal does.
 They have mammary glands that produce milk, particularly in response to giving birth.

 What does it mean when your dog isn’t pregnant, but their nipples begin to swell up?
-They might like red and swollen or become engorged, seeming like they are ready for puppies.
+They might look red and swollen or become engorged, seeming like they are ready for puppies.

-There are quite a few reasons that this could be happening, and many of them shouldn’t be a cause for alarm.
+There are quite a few reasons this could happen, and many of them shouldn’t be a cause for alarm.
 If you think that the problem looks severe, though, then it is best to consult your vet or take your pup in for an evaluation.

 Female dogs with swollen mammary glands should be observed carefully, especially if this is out of the ordinary for your dog.
 Swollen dog nipples can even indicate a life-threatening medical condition and should be treated seriously.

 Mastitis is one of the more common reasons that swollen nipples occur in a dog that has recently given birth.
 Your dog’s nipples will also be a bit swollen or enlarged from their normal condition once they become pregnant and nursing.

 Mastitis might cause painful swelling in dog nipples beyond even the condition that they take on when they are pregnant.
 It occurs when your dog’s nipples become infected during their nursing period.
 They will get much more swollen and feel painful to touch.
 When they are suffering from mastitis, their milk might become polluted and be harmful to the puppies.
 It most often occurs within the first two weeks of delivering puppies.